 However, there are some basic guidelines you should abide by if you find yourself affected by something online.
 Let’s say there’s a less than favorable (and untrue) web post about you or your business that is showing up in the number one spot on Google for your most valuable keywords.

 The thing to do here would not be to contact Google and ask them to remove the page for you – this request will always fall on deaf ears.
 Google supports freedom of speech and expression as long as the published material does not contravene any laws.
 This means that people are free to share their opinions about your business, even if they are negative.
 On the other hand, if it is a slanderous or defamatory page, contact an attorney.
 But customer reviews, or opinions of a patient or client about your services (like those found on Ripoff Report), fall under free speech laws; so does the publication of mugshots and police records.

-Still, just because something is online, doesn’t mean that it deserves to be prominent for search results.
-There is a big difference between the existence of information and how easy it is to access.
+Still, just because something is online, doesn’t mean that it is entitled to be prominent for search results.
+There is a huge difference between the existence of information and how easy it is to access.
 Why live your life haunted by critical and unflattering information?

 You’ll not only push the negative results deeper and deeper into the search engine rankings (making it much less likely that people will find the content in the first place), but you’ll also be able to control the narrative with your own positive information in the top spot.

-It isn’t an overnight process, nor is it easy, but given the alternative of surrendering your reputation to fate, this is how online reputation management is the best investment you can make to preserve your good name.
+It isn’t an overnight process, nor is it easy, but given the alternative of surrendering your reputation to fate, online reputation management is the best investment you can make to preserve your good name.